 Part of our work at the Futures Initiative is conducting meaningful, high-level research and connecting it to the wider world in creative ways.
 Specifically, we focus on continued research and outreach on matters related to equity, diversity, technology, and public support in higher education.
-Past projects conducted by Futures Initiative fellows included: CUNY NYC Language Mapping Project, Sociodemographics Map of NYC, Futures Initiative's Mobile App Project, and the Futures Initiative's Network Analysis Project.
+Past and current projects conducted by Futures Initiative leadership and fellows include: Putting the Humanities PhD to Work, a book on career pathways and graduate education reform; Gender Bias in Academe, an annotated bibliography documenting CUNY NYC Language Mapping Project; Sociodemographics Map of NYC; Futures Initiative’s Mobile App Project; and the Futures Initiative’s Network Analysis Project.

 CUNY NYC Language Mapping Project